 Can I use a dining bench as an office seat?

 Usually not for long sessions.
 A backless bench lacks a lumbar node and fails long sit-duration posture requirements.
-If you WFH for 2–4 hour blocks, use the benchmark in: Article #7 (Zoom Slump / 95° rule).
+If you WFH for 2–4 hour blocks, use the benchmark in: Hybrid Dining Chairs.

 How do I choose the right size bench for my dining table?